- What is keyword research?

 The “More like this feed” is another place you can find Pinterest keywords.

-Once again, I’d recommend using this method in an incognito desktop window because you will get more possible keyword results.
+Once again, I’d recommend using this method in an incognito desktop window.

 All you have to do is find a pin (of any type — Standard, Idea, Video) and scroll down.